-According to the Environmental and Social Risk Screening (ESRS), the overall Environmental and Social Risk Classification (ESRC) of the sub-project for the construction of the Malaita MAL Office is 'moderate', with environmental risks classed as 'moderate' and social risks as 'moderate'.
-It is a Category B sub-project and a SS-ESMP is required.
+- 4. According to the Environmental and Social Risk Screening (ESRS), the overall Environmental and Social Risk Classification (ESRC) of the sub-project for the construction of the Malaita MAL Office is 'moderate', with both environmental and social risks are classed as 'moderate' and a SS-ESMP is required.
 Due to the nature of the project, it is expected that the majority of the environmental and social impacts will be site specific, few if any are irreversible, and mitigation measures can be readily designed and implemented.

-Key activities include:
+- 5. Key activities include:

 - Vegetation/land clearance, earthworks works and preparation of site

 - Structural Works

 - Site and Landscape Works

 - Sanitary/Plumbing Works

 - Electrical Works

 - Building Utilities and Ventilation Systems

 - Retention wall

-The objective of this SS-ESMP is to provide a set of stipulations for managing the office building construction works in a manner that incorporates the principles of environment sustainability according to the SIG legislation and World Bank Environmental and Social Standards (ESS) within the ESF while minimising potential adverse effects on the local community and the environment.
+- 6. The objective of this SS-ESMP is to provide a set of stipulations for managing the office building design, construction works and the operation of the building in a manner that incorporates the principles of environment sustainability according to the SIG legislation and World Bank Environmental and Social Standards (ESS) within the ESF while minimising potential adverse effects on the local community and the environment.

-To achieve this objective the SS-ESMP outlines the mitigation measures required for avoiding or minimising the potential impacts of the works and provides a monitoring program to confirm effectiveness of the required mitigation measures.
+- 7. To achieve this objective the SS-ESMP outlines the mitigation measures required for avoiding or minimising the potential impacts throughout the design, construction and operational phases of the subproject and provides a monitoring program to confirm effectiveness of the required mitigation measures. - 8.
 This SS-ESMP will be included in the bidding documents and form the basis of the Contractor's ESMP (CESMP) which will detail the practical implementation of the mitigation measures identified in this SS-ESMP.
 The SS-ESMP is a dynamic document which should be updated to include any variation from the current scope or addition of newly identified impacts and mitigation measures that may arise through the bidding and contracting process.